 You gain extensive experience in electromyography during this unique six-month rotation in the Electromyography Laboratory.
 You perform enough electromyographic studies to qualify for certification by the American Board of Physical Medicine and Rehabilitation.

-Other inpatient and outpatient elective rotations are available to meet your interests and career goals.
-Your options include electives in the Department of Physical Medicine and Rehabilitation or in other areas, including the Pain Rehabilitation Center.
+Inpatient and outpatient elective rotations are available to meet your interests and career goals.
+Your options include electives in the Department of Physical Medicine and Rehabilitation or in other departments.

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of Mayo Clinic's PM&R Residency.